Can Cats be Trained. No, really!

 - It creates opportunities: Cats can and should learn to walk on a leash with a harness.
 It’s good exercise, allows owners to take them places without having to always place them in a carrier and believe it or not can be fun.
 Like most training, leash and harness training goes easiest when introduced early, so start them young.

-For more information about cat training please visit Animal Behavior College's page on cat training.
+For more information about cat training please check out Animal Behavior College's article on cat training.

 Steven Appelbaum has trained dogs professionally since 1981.
 He is the founder and President of Animal Behavior College a school for dog & cat trainers.
 Steve writes a column for Pet Age magazine, is the former editor of Off Lead Magazine, his book The ABCs of Practical Dog Training was published in 2004.
 His beloved Basset Hound Truffles (pictured) attempted to chase a cat in 2012.
 She was unsuccessful and so slow it is doubtful the cat even knew she was being pursued.
 Truffles prefers to sleep on the couch.